martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Table selector.md

 # Table selector

 Table selector can extract data from tables. *Table selector* has 3 configurable CSS selectors.
 The selector is for table selection.
-When you select the table for selector the *Table selector* will try to guess selectors for header row and data rows.
+After you have selected the selector the *Table selector* will try to guess selectors for header row and data rows.
 You can click Element preview on those selectors to see whether the *Table selector* found table header and data rows correctly.
 The header row selector is used to identify table columns when data is